 April is National Donate Life month.
 Last year, 30,000 people began new lives thanks to organ transplants.
 The need for organ donors is bigger than ever.
 About 50 percent of the population are registered organ, eye and tissue donors.
-If you are not registered yet, Aleem Siddique, MD, thoracic and cardiac surgeon, offers these reasons to consider getting registering to become an organ donor.
+If you are not registered yet, Aleem Siddique, MD, thoracic and cardiac surgeon, offers these reasons to consider registering to become an organ donor.

 Organ donation is an opportunity to help others.